ktrnka/company-detective/notes/NOTES.md

 # Experiments done

+## Glassdoor rating correlation with job title ngrams 11/1

+I did a quick stab at this and found that I could learn some small correlations between job titles and ratings, but not for all companies.
+As usual, if we don't find reliable correlations that could simply mean that we didn't scrape enough reviews.
+Or it could mean that there's no correlation.

+* A Place for Mom: Anonymous > 0
+* 98point6: No correlation
+* Rippling: Staff, engineer > 0 > Sales > Anonymous
+* Atlassian: Support engineer > 0 > SDE
+* Nordstrom: No correlation
+* Sourcegraph: No correlation

+In cases like Sourcegraph, there's a prevailing over-time trend and maybe that makes it tougher to use the job titles to predict?

+I'm not sure what to take away from this.
+It feels like I could pull out many more correlations if I increase the number of Glassdoor reviews we scrape, though that won't help with many smaller companies.

 ## Parallel web scraping 10/14

 After instrumenting code, I saw that a lot of time was being spent on regular web scraping, whether from the company webpage or news articles.
 The two most promising options: